 Can You Eat Raspberries During Pregnancy?

 Yes!
-You may enjoy eating raspberry during pregnancy.
-In fact, eating raspberries is a healthy habit during pregnancy.
+You may enjoy eating raspberries during pregnancy.
+In fact, eating raspberries may be beneficial during pregnancy, due to their high levels of nutrition.
 However, wash the berries thoroughly before consuming them.
-Unwashed fruit may contain harmful parasites and bacteria that may make you vulnerable to foodborne ailments such as listeriosis and toxoplasmosis.
-Wash each berry before eating it while expecting to get rid of parasites and pesticides (2).
+Unwashed fruit may contain harmful parasites and bacteria that may make you vulnerable to foodborne ailments such as listeriosisiXA severe infection that may occur after consuming raw or unpasteurized foods contaminated by a bacteria called listeria. and toxoplasmosisiXA parasitic infection one may contract by eating undercooked meat. .
+Wash each berry before eating it while expecting to get rid of parasites and pesticides.

 Raspberries not only enhance your delicacies but also offer you several health benefits to ensure a healthy pregnancy.
 Find below some common health benefits of raspberries during pregnancy.